 We need democracy close to the voting public to keep the democratic deficit as little as possible.

 However, progress is being made towards the biblical Millennium.
 Governmental principles need to change and will change in the Millennium.
 We are slowly moving in this direction.
 1. there are more democracies since WWII.
 2. despotic government is being reigned in and being called to account.
 3. although elections are rigged in many third world countries, yet the process is developing and electorates are learning the process.
 The peaceful transition of leadership through the ballot box is a new process in many countries and some disruption in the process is to be expected.
 It took the Americans over 20 years to hand over the Panama Canal.
 Rome was not built in a day.
 4. leadership is changing from the former supercilious, dogmatic, authoritarian attitude of those who think that they have a right to rule towards genuine accountability and service of mankind.
 5. A few body bags coming home from the battlefield, with reports from embedded and brave war correspondents, is changing warfare and political leadership out of all recognition to those who suffered 50,000 soldiers to die in one day in the Battle of the Somme in 1916.
 This is significant progress.
-6. Military warfare is giving place to economic warfare.
+6. Military warfare is giving place to economic warfare, which is an improvement.
 7. However, psychological, cultural and ethnic warfare is as virulent as ever and Christian principles have still to bear fruit in these scenes of human conflict.